 SNRHA continues its homeownership and housing counseling programs to assist low-income families reach the dream of owning a home of their own and moving out of subsidized housing.
-Between January 1, 2021, and December 31, 2021, nine (9) SNRHA HCV participants became homeowners; three (3) residents moved out of public housing into private rentals.
-Housing counseling, through certified counselors, is utilized as a part of regular programming for participants who are interested in "seeking, financing, maintaining, renting, or owning a home.
+Between January 1, 2022, and December 31, 2022, nine (9) SNRHA HCV participants became homeowners; three (3) residents moved out of public housing into private rentals.
+Housing counseling, through SNRHA's HUD certified Housing Counselors, is utilized as a part of regular programming for Family Self-Sufficiency participants who are interested in "seeking, financing, maintaining, renting, or owning a home".
 We have a total of nine (9) HUD Certified Housing Counselors in the Supportive Services Department.

-SNRHA seeks to improve its Section 3 program over the next two years especially while beginning the revitalization of its James Down Towers site and its Choice Neighborhood Initiative planning grant for Marble Manor.
-SNRHA will invite residents to help them gain training and/or employment within those PH sites and the surrounding low-income communities while working with contractors.
+SNRHA seeks to improve its Section-3 program over the next two years, especially while beginning the revitalization of its James Down Towers and Hullum Homes sites and its Choice Neighborhood Initiative planning grant for Marble Manor.
+SNRHA will invite residents to receive training and/or employment within those PH sites and the surrounding low-income communities while working with contractors.
 The future of HUD Section 3 reporting will focus on labor hours attained.
-No reports were due in 2021.
+No reports were due in 2022.